-Increase the County's zero emission vehicle (ZEV) market share and vehicle penetration to the maximum extent feasible.
+Increase unincorporated Los Angeles County's ZEV market share and vehicle penetration to the maximum extent feasible.
 Set targets for reducing total gasoline and diesel vehicle fuel sales.

-The goal of Measure T6 is to increase the total amount of light-duty vehicles in the County that are ZEVs to 30 percent by 2030, 50 percent by 2035, and 80 percent by 2045; and to increase the sales of new light-duty vehicles in the County that are ZEVs to 60 percent by 2030 and 100 percent by 2035.
+The goal of Measure T6 is to increase the total amount of light-duty vehicles in unincorporated Los Angeles County that are ZEVs to 30 percent by 2030, 50 percent by 2035, and 90 percent by 2045; to increase the sales of new light-duty vehicles in unincorporated Los Angeles County that are ZEVs to 68 percent by 2030 and 100 percent by 2035; to install 38,000 total new public and private shared EVCS (including EVCS at County facilities and properties) by 2030, 74,000 total new EVCS by 2035, and 140,000 total new EVCS by 2045; and to install 5,000 total new EVCS at County facilities and properties, 10,000 total new EVCS by 2035, and 25,000 total new EVCS by 2045.

 The Measure T6 calculations use Adjusted BAU GHG emissions from passenger vehicles as a baseline.
-To calculate the portion of the passenger vehicle fleet that are ZEVs under Measure T6, the passenger vehicle electrification performance goals for each future year were applied to the total vehicle population and countywide VMT outputs of the applicable EMFAC2021 model passenger vehicle types (LDA, LDT1, LDT2, MCY, and MDV).
-The remaining non-ZEV population and countywide VMT by fuel type (diesel, gasoline, and plug-in hybrid) was distributed proportionally for each vehicle type based on countywide fuel type distribution data from EMFAC2021.
+To calculate the portion of the passenger vehicle fleet that are ZEVs under Measure T6, the passenger vehicle electrification performance goals for each future year were applied to the total vehicle population and Countywide VMT outputs of the applicable EMFAC2021 model passenger vehicle types (LDA, LDT1, LDT2, MCY, and MDV).
+The remaining non-ZEV population and Countywide VMT by fuel type (diesel, gasoline, and plug-in hybrid) was distributed proportionally for each vehicle type based on Countywide fuel type distribution data from EMFAC2021.
 The adjusted ZEV population and VMT values with implementation of Measure T6 were then factored back in to the VMT-weighted emission factor calculations used for the Adjusted BAU forecast (see section B.2 above) to calculate new fleetwide vehicle emission rates under Measure T6.
 The recalculated weighted emission factors for passenger vehicles were then applied to the total passenger vehicle VMT by year to estimate GHG emissions with implementation of Measure T6.

 Electric vehicle miles traveled (e-VMT) were then calculated for the Adjusted BAU forecast and for the scenario with implementation of Measure T6 by multiplying the total passenger vehicle VMT for each year by the electric vehicle share under each scenario.
 The e-VMT was then multiplied by electricity factors (kWh/mile) derived from EMFAC2021 to determine the total electricity consumption from electric vehicles.
 GHG emissions associated with this electricity use were estimated using the same participation rates and emission factors implemented under Measure ES2, as described below.
-Total

-GHG emission reductions from Measure T6 were calculated by subtracting GHG emissions associated with Measure T6 implementation for passenger vehicles and electric vehicle charging from GHG emissions under the Adjusted BAU forecast for passenger vehicles and electric vehicle charging.
+Total GHG emissions reductions from Measure T6 were calculated by subtracting GHG emissions associated with Measure T6 implementation for passenger vehicles and electric vehicle charging from GHG emissions under the Adjusted BAU forecast for passenger vehicles and electric vehicle charging.